 Step onto the Piran Lighthouse and enjoy stunning views of the sea and town, glowing in the most beautiful colors at sunset.

-The Piran Lighthouse stands on the very tip of Punta as part of the town’s former defensive structure.
-During your visit, you can discover the 16th-century rondella, which once protected Piran from attacks from the sea, as well as the remains of the city walls that completed the defensive line at this point.
-On the stone walls, you can still spot historic details and coats of arms, testifying to the town’s rich past.
-A nearby church adds to this unique blend of military, maritime, and sacred heritage in one location.
+The Piran Lighthouse stands on the tip of Punta as part of the former defensive structure of the town.
+During your visit, you can discover a semicircular fortress, a 16th-century rondel that once protected Piran from sea attacks, as well as other remnants of the city walls.
+On the stone walls, historical details and coats of arms are still visible, reflecting the rich past of Piran.
+Nearby, there is also a church, creating a unique blend of military, maritime, and sacred heritage in one place.

-Inside, you’ll step into an authentic 19th-century lighthouse keeper’s apartment, one of the few preserved examples of its kind.
-Discover how the keeper’s family lived while maintaining the light that ensured safe navigation for ships.
-The exhibitions reveal the development of the lighthouse since its construction in 1872 and its important role in maritime orientation.
-This is not just a visit—it’s a connection to the lives of people who lived between the sea, the wind, and responsibility.
+Inside the lighthouse, you will find an insight into the authentic 19th-century lighthouse keeper’s residence, one of the few preserved examples of its kind.
+Through the exhibition, you can learn how the family responsible for the light signaling lived, which was crucial for the safe navigation of ships.
+The exhibition reveals the development of the lighthouse since its construction in 1872 and its important role in maritime navigation, as well as the buildings that stood here before it.
+This is not just a visit to a space, but an encounter with the stories of people who lived between the sea, wind, and responsibility.

 10